CanDIG/candigv2-ingest/README.md

 * List of users that will have access to this dataset.
 * Clinical data, saved as either an Excel file or as a set of csv files.
 * Genomic data files in vcf format.
-* File map of genomic files in a csv file, linking vcf files to the clinical samples.
+* File map of genomic files in a csv file, linking genomic sample IDs to the clinical samples.
 * Reference genome used for the variant files.
 * Manifest and mappings for clinical_ETL conversion.